qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- third coat; overall result: not super great. seems we've applied too much wax and the top is bumpy from the residue;
+areas where it didn't apply cleanly are fucky;
+have to sand it to get anything good;
+holes aren't really covered or anything, that's good;
+doesn't really penetrate like the water based wax, just sits on top and can be peeled off;
+not sure this really provides that much shock resistance, more uv/heat which is meh;
+maybe parquet/stair wax is better here?
 - second coat of wax on neck; very important to have a clean environment so as to not embed shit in the wax, but here it's very dusty...